 In these cases, careful counselling is essential to ensure the person is made aware of the potential risks.
 Further details about who would be considered to be immunosuppressed and what they should do next is available in guidance published by the UK Health Security Agency (UKHSA).
 The guidance is aimed at medical professionals.

 Any bat workers who have health conditions which may affect their immune systems are advised to discuss this further with their GP.

 3. Pre-exposure vaccinations for volunteers

 Rabies vaccines are free of charge for people who handle bats regularly, solely in a voluntary capacity across the UK (if you need pre-exposure vaccinations because you intend to work with bats outside the UK, you will need to get this from a private travel clinic - see suggestions in Section 6.).
-Vaccinations can usually be obtained through GPs but not all GPs will offer this service and some may charge a fee for the service, even if the vaccine itself is obtained from PHE.
+Vaccinations can usually be obtained through GPs but not all GPs will offer this service and some may charge a fee for the service, even if the vaccine itself is obtained from UKHSA.
 There is a ‘free vaccinations for bat workers advice letter’ that it may be useful for people to take a copy along when requesting pre-exposure vaccinations.

 Please note: where the requirement for vaccinations relates to paid work then the employer will have to pay for the vaccinations (even if the person also regularly handle bats in a voluntary capacity), and the vaccine will need to be sourced privately (see item 6. below).

 There are some differences across the different parts of the UK that it’s very important volunteers are aware of: